ZakiAbdelwahed/health-tracker-dash-app/README.md

 **VO2 max**: VO2 max is a measure of the maximum amount of oxygen that a person can consume during intense exercise.
 It is often used as a measure of cardiovascular fitness and can be improved through training.

 **Zone 2**: Zone 2 training is a type of exercise training that involves maintaining a blood lactate concentration of less than 2 mmol which is typically between 60-70% of your maximum heart rate.
 This type of training is often used for endurance and cardiovascular fitness.

+**Deep sleep**: Deep sleep, also known as slow-wave sleep, is a stage of the sleep cycle where the brain activity slows down and the body is in a state of deep relaxation.
+During deep sleep, the body repairs and rejuvenates itself, including the growth and development of cells, tissues, and muscles.
+Hormones are released during this stage that help with memory consolidation, immune system function, and other vital processes.
+It is considered the most restorative stage of sleep and is essential for overall physical and mental health.

+**REM sleep**: REM sleep stands for Rapid Eye Movement sleep, it is a stage of the sleep cycle characterized by rapid eye movement, increased brain activity, and vivid dreaming.
+During REM sleep, the brain is highly active and the body is in a state of paralysis, this is to prevent the person from acting out their dreams.
+This stage of sleep is important for memory consolidation, emotional regulation, and learning.
+The first REM episode usually begins about 90 minutes after falling asleep and lasts for about 10 minutes, but as the night progresses, REM episodes can last up to an hour and occur more frequently.

 ## 2. Tools
 - Oura's API: